Circular economy incentives

 The use of natural resources may cause emissions or harm ecosystems without the party causing the harm paying for any of the costs incurred.
 Companies and consumers often lack the financial incentives to make choices that would be beneficial for a circular economy.

 The transition to a circular economy requires funding for research, development and innovation (RDI).
-At its best, public RDI funding directs innovation activities to new fields and encourages the private sector to finance experiments and innovations that support the circular economy.
+At its best, public RDI funding directs innovation activities to new fields and encourages the private sector to finance experiments and innovations that promote the circular economy.

-The public sector can support low-carbon and circular economy solutions by procuring products, services and contracts with smaller negative environmental impacts than the alternatives would have.
+The public sector can support low-carbon and circular economy solutions by procuring products, services, and contracts with smaller negative environmental impacts than the alternatives would have.
 The public sector can also create new markets by procuring energy and resource efficient solutions.

 What we do and where we are now: